4 Questions to Ask About Oral Appliance for Sleep Apnea

 The alternative to a CPAP machine and CPAP therapy is a simple oral appliance that can work in many cases, particularly TMJ (jaw joint) disorders.
 While this is an excellent option quite often, many patients simply don’t know about it.
 Custom-made, comfortable, and convenient, an oral appliance is what you would hope a sleep apnea treatment would be.
 And for many patients, it’s especially effective, and can also help with jaw and/or facial pain.

 The oral appliance is custom-made for each individual patient to suit their anatomy, and helps the jaw, tongue, and airway rest naturally.
 This makes the appliance quite comfortable for patients.
 On top of that, the appliance is easy to manage, maintain, and use.

 An oral appliance helps the body naturally prevent some of the possible causes of sleep apnea, thereby preventing symptoms.
 Oral appliance therapy is, in fact, a proven method approved by the American Academy of Sleep Medicine, and within about 3 months, many patients will be 90% symptom-free.
 An oral appliance could work well for you, and the best way to find out is during a simple consultation with us here at Koala® Center For Sleep & TMJ Disorders.

 Yes, we do!
 With a simple, custom oral appliance, you could very well receive relief from sleep apnea.
 Get in touch with us today, feel free to call us.
 We are serving patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, Wausau WI.